Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.2] Nastal vzájemný šepot mezi fähnrichem Wolfem a nadporučíkem Kolářem, že plukovník Schröder za poslední tři neděle poslal na své konto do vídeňské banky 16.000 K.

-Wachtl was a colonel from Švejk's time doing national service who he mentions when answering the Polish latrine-obsessed general that a soldier can not only think about shitting, he must think about fighting as well.
+was a colonel from Švejk's time doing military service, whom he mentions when answering the Polish latrine-obsessed general that a soldier cannot only think about shitting, he must also think about fighting.

 Quote(s) from the novel